Alfredo Lerma

 What do people commonly seek from you as a luthier?

-Most people come to me for setups, adjustments, repairs and instrument making.
-I also teach short workshop sessions in which anyone can learn to repair and tune instruments without specialised tools.
-For more advanced learners, I teach how to prepare traditional varnishes using organic ingredients found in any local market, just as it was done centuries ago.
+Most people come to me for setups, adjustments and historical instrument reproductions.
+I also offer courses and workshop sessions in which anyone can learn to repair and tune instruments without specialised tools.
+For more advanced apprentices, I teach how to prepare traditional varnish formulas using organic ingredients found in local markets, just as it was done centuries ago.

 What projects lie ahead for you?

-My intention is to continue applying for grants to further my research, eventually reaching the Greco-Roman and Egyptian periods.
+I want to continue applying for grants to further my research, eventually covering 500 years of guitar making history starting from the 15th century.
+I may also extend it to the Greco-Roman and Egyptian periods.
 I am already in contact with colleagues who are finding instruments in their original state – over 5,000 years old – within the pyramids of Egypt.

 As a craftsman, what have you discovered along the years?